invopop/jsonschema/README.md

         },
         "name": {
           "type": "string",
-          "description": "Name of the user",
+          "description": "Name of the user"
         }
       },
       "additionalProperties": false,